dotnet/mbmlbook/README.md

         * Views - additional [Glo](GLO.md) views needed for specific chapter.
 Not included in compilation when targeting .Net Core.
         * Contents.cs - static type that has constants for the name of the chapter and all the sections within the chapter
         * Program.cs
+	* 3\.
+Meeting Your Match
+		* Similar layout to chapter 2.
     * MBMLCommon/ - a number of utility classes shared by different projects including
-        * Outputter.cs - class that encapsulates outputting objects, so that the code for chapters could do it in a platform-agnostic way.
-Also exposes methods for saving outputs into .objml files.
-Outputting text should be done with `Console.WriteLine()` for the sake of simplicity.
+        * Outputter.cs - class that encapsulates outputting objects, so that the code for chapters can output results in a platform-agnostic way.
+Also exposes methods for saving outputs to .objml files.
     * MBMLViews - additional [Glo](GLO.md) views shared among the chapters.
 * test/ - projects with unit tests